maintenance - including

 inserted, carefully apply drops of lubricant as shown

 8) You need to tighten the screws that hold the cog just right.
-They need to be tight enough to hold things together, but loose enough to be able to yield to the pull of the string when it's at tension.
+They need to be tight enough to hold things together, but loose enough to be able to yield to the pull of the string (taking out the slop) when it's at tension.
 If you overtighten it, the cog will bind on the plate, even if it's clean and polished and lubricated.
 This is the trouble many people have: they overtighten the screws so the cog is hanging up and there's no backlash movement in the gear.
+Don't do this!
 It must be able to move smoothly when up to tension.
 If a knob turns but the cog doesn't, this adjustment is wrong, or it's still dirty.

 The best way to adjust the screw tension is with the instrument tuned up.
 Take your well-matched screwdriver and back the screw out a quarter turn, then turn it back in until it engages.
 Not until it's tight, just until it's firmly but gently set.

 OK, it must be said: backlash (or slop, if you will) is good, it's necessary, it's unavoidable.
 Make it work for you by maintaining the gears.
 The string tension will pull against it and overcome it fully, if the gear is adjusted right.

 entirely essential, but one last thing to do is put a small drop of Tri-Flow right where the tuner shaft shaft leans into and touches the bushing:

 a lot to make sure the lubricant gets into every place into every place where metal meets metal.
 The one place